azegas/iamjunior-home-service/backend/README.md

 To know how the initial backend node project was built(simply the api), check out this repo - https://github.com/azegas/iamjunior-nodejs

+Database is in MongoDB over at - https://www.mongodb.com (accessed from all ips (0.0.0.0/0) - configured on mongo atlas side)

 ```
 npm init (sukuria package.json)
 susikurk rankutem server.js